An inside look at the national parks

 Calling it a coffee-table book, or even a picture book, would be dramatically shortchanging Treasured Lands.
 To be sure, it is a visual feast.
 Luong’s compositions, many taken with a 5x7 large-format camera, are mesmerizing: Witness the full-page picture of a hiker looking down into Yosemite Valley from Taft Point at sunset.
 But it's much more than that, because of its geographic completeness and the attention to detail that only someone who has lived and breathed the parks for a long time could provide.

 Born in France to Vietnamese parents, Luong gave up a career as a computer scientist to become the first person, by 2002, to photograph all U.S. national parks with a large-format camera — something even the late, great Ansel Adams could not claim.
-Luong, now 52, taught himself how to operate that camera, which adds an extra 70 pounds to his backpack.
+Luong, now 52, taught himself how to operate that camera, which hikes the weight of his backpack to as much as 70 pounds.
 He also figured out how to undertake the project without financial backing, so he could do things exactly the way he wanted.
 That included going back to the same parks repeatedly to find the extraordinary image.

 Luong made sure, for example, that he photographed at each of the five islands that make up Channel Islands National Park in California, all three islands that make up National Park of American Samoa, the three main keys of Dry Tortugas National Park in Florida, all five districts of Canyonlands National Park in Utah, and all three units of Theodore Roosevelt National Park, including Elkhorn Ranch, in North Dakota.
 He shunned the obvious, waiting for the right moment or returning for it.
 He stepped into Paurotis Pond in Everglades National Park with an alligator, to better capture the side lighting on the Spanish moss-covered trees at sunset.
 He hiked, climbed, swam and rappelled into Pine Creek Canyon in Zion National Park, to retrieve an unexpected image of a pair of juvenile owls sitting on a rock in a slot canyon.